salmaelgohary/RFID-attendance-system/README.md

 - Pushing data to the serial output, formatted for PLX-DAQ to log into Excel.

 ### RFID Card Code
-The RFID code is used to recognize student cards, check if the student is already signed in or out, and trigger the appropriate status indicators (LEDs, buzzer).
+The RFID code is used to recognize student cards and check if the student is already signed in or out.

 ### PLX-DAQ Integration
 - PLX-DAQ is configured to listen to the serial output from the Arduino.